kristapsdz/oconfigure/README.md

 It's built for C programs using [make(1)](https://man.openbsd.org/make).

-It allows easy porting to Linux (glibc 2.19 and greater and musl), FreeBSD, NetBSD, Mac OS X, SunOS (Solaris 11), and OmniOS (illumos).
+It allows easy porting to Linux (glibc and musl), FreeBSD, NetBSD, Mac OS X, SunOS (Solaris 11), and OmniOS (illumos).
 Other systems may also be supported: please let us know if they are.

 See [versions.md](versions.md) for version information.